Listening out for NI's 'elusive' curlews

 "It's got this lovely, haunting, bubbling call which a lot of Irish poets and writers have written about, so it would just be a real shame to see them go from our countryside."

-There are two sites in Northern Ireland where the curlew is known to nest - one is in County Fermanagh, the other is in County Antrim.

-At both sites, the RSPB keeps the bird under observation during its short, spring breeding season.
+There are two sites in Northern Ireland where the RSPB keeps the bird under observation during its short Spring breeding season.

 "Fermanagh's quite important, so we hold about 60 pairs of curlew and that's about 10% of the all-Ireland population," said Amy.